 A leave of absence may be granted based on certain documented extenuating circumstances (e.g., illness or disability, active duty in the armed forces of the U.S.) and normally is granted for not more than one year.
 Undergraduate and postbaccalaureate unclassified graduate students qualify for a leave if they have completed at least one semester in residence at Cal State Fullerton and are in good academic standing.
+Recently readmitted student may not use the Leave of Absence policy to delay attendance to a later term.
+The student must attend during the term of readmission or reapply for a later term of admission.
 Forms to request a leave of absence are available at the Admissions and Records Service Center.

-Such an approved leave of absence authorizes the student to return without reapplying to the university and continue under the catalog requirements that applied to the enrollment prior to the absence.
+Such an approved leave of absence authorizes the student to return without reapplying to the University and continue under the catalog requirements that applied to the enrollment prior to the absence.